Coronation: Met Police had every intention of arresting protesters - Republic leader

 The Met said it had "a duty to intervene when protest becomes criminal and may cause serious disruption".

-Commander Karen Findlay, who led the Met's policing during the Coronation, said: "Earlier this week we said our tolerance for any disruption, whether through protest or otherwise, will be low and that we would deal robustly with anyone intent on undermining the celebration."
+Commander Karen Findlay, who led the Met's policing operation during the Coronation, said on Saturday: "Earlier this week we said our tolerance for any disruption, whether through protest or otherwise, will be low and that we would deal robustly with anyone intent on undermining the celebration."

 Mr Smith told BBC Radio 4's Today programme he had been detained for 16 hours after being stopped by officers who suspected him and group members of carrying "lock on" devices to tie themselves to inanimate objects - a tactic which was outlawed by the government last week.

-Mr Smith added that after months of discussions with the Met about how they would conduct their demonstration, the force had "repeatedly said - right up until Friday - that they had no concerns about our protest plans - they were well aware of what we were going to do and that they would engage with us and not disrupt us".
+Mr Smith added that after months of discussions with the Met, the force had "repeatedly said, right up until Friday, that they had no concerns about our protest plans, that they were well aware of what we were going to do and they would engage with us and not disrupt us".

-"So they have repeatedly lied about their intentions, and I believe that they had every intention of arresting us prior to doing so."
+"So they've repeatedly lied about their intentions, and I believe they had every intention of arresting us prior to doing so."

-Crowds gathered outside in central London near Buckingham Palace and Westminster Abbey on Saturday to watch the Coronation of King Charles III and Queen Camilla.
+Mr Smith also rejected suggestions his arrest along with other protesters during the Coronation was necessary to limit disruption, calling it "disgraceful".

+He told the programme: "That's not an excuse to rob people of their rights.
+It's not an excuse to arrest people and detain them for 16 hours because some people want to enjoy a party.

+Speaking in a personal capacity, she told Today: "These people were literally wearing hi-vis vests with the Met Police logo on.
+They were volunteers for a Westminster programme in collaboration with the Met police.

+"Those people volunteering were handing flip-flops to those in high heels, and handing out rape alarms so people could get home safely.
+It's extraordinary that they got caught up in the Met's safety net."

-The Met made 64 arrests for various offences on the day, including breach of the peace and conspiracy to cause a public nuisance.
+The Met says it made 64 arrests on the day of the Coronation of King Charles III and Queen Camilla, including for offences such as breach of the peace and conspiracy to cause a public nuisance.
+Forty-six people have been bailed.

-Four charges have been made by police so far, including one person charged with the suspicion of causing a religiously aggravated offence, two for the possession of Class A drugs, and another for breaching Section 5 of the Public Order Act, which relates to displaying any material that is threatening or abusive.
+Four people have been charged so far, including one person charged with the suspicion of causing a religiously aggravated offence; two for the possession of Class A drugs; and another for breaching Section 5 of the Public Order Act, which relates to displaying any material that is threatening or abusive.

 All four will appear in Westminster Magistrates' Court later this month.